catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/notes/zaki_2024_notes.md

 ```

-Inside the behavior tracking in the raw data for offline data there is a pose.csv, what is it?

 ### Ca_EEG_Sleep

-The sleep looks like this
+The sleep classification folder looks like this:

 ```
 ├── Ca_EEG2-1